 It was a day of unprecedented chaos in downtown Toronto as roving bands of G20 protesters set fire to police vehicles and smashed windows Saturday despite a $1-billion security tab and thousands of police at the ready.

-A core group of militant protesters, disguised with dark bandanas, wearing black bike helmets and using what's referred to as a Black Bloc tactic, remained at large after their campaign of violence.
+and using what's referred to as a Black Bloc tactic, remained at large after their campaign of violence.
 Still, police vowed to bring them to justice.

 Police in riot gear marched through city streets for hours, pounding their shields in warning as they tried to restore order in a city under siege.